 - Employ no Prison or Forced Labor

 - Allow legal rights to Freedom of Association

 We employ both an internal staff of compliance auditors and contracts independent monitors such as Bureau Veritas (BV), International Compliance Group (ICG), and UL Responsible Sourcing to conduct rigorous social compliance audits.
 The scope of the audits requires factories to provide detailed records including employment information, payroll and time data, and worker benefits to validate compliance.
 Monitoring is done on a routine and continuous basis.

 Our membership utilizes the collaborative resources of Fair Factories Clearinghouse (FFC), a valuable database tool for tracking and analysis of compliance efforts.
 Together with other textile industry leaders as members, the FFC is dedicated to improving workplace conditions internationally.

 Following factory audits, any violation, no matter the severity, is documented on a Corrective Action Plan.
-The factory must commit to a plan of action and time-frame for correction.
+The factory must commit to a plan of action and timeframe for correction.
 Follow-up monitoring is done to verify improvements are implemented and sustained.
 Plus, our internal audit team will counsel and train factories, advising on solutions to pending issues.
 Our view in developing safe and humane work environments is not merely to audit and monitor –but to train and educate for continuous improvement.
-This creates a long term successful relationship.
+This creates a long-term successful relationship.

-We accepts factories that are certified through Worldwide Responsible Accredited Production (WRAP).
+We accept factories that are certified through Worldwide Responsible Accredited Production (WRAP).
 We have found this organization’s monitoring criteria to be aligned with our goals, and factories completing WRAP certification have well-implemented human rights practices.
 Certified factories must undergo periodic audits by independent monitors to maintain their WRAP status.

 A History of Social Responsibility